synshop/discord_maintenanceBot/README.md

     # OPTIONAL: How often the bot checks timers, in seconds.
     # Must be a positive whole number.
 Lower values mean faster checks but more activity.
     CHECK_INTERVAL_SECONDS="60"

-    # OPTIONAL: The command prefix (defaults to "!" in the code if not changed there)
-    # COMMAND_PREFIX="!"
     ```

     *   **IMPORTANT:** If you are using Git, add `.env` to your `.gitignore` file to avoid accidentally committing your bot token!